operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_run_bundle-upgrade.md

       --kubeconfig string                         Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string                          If present, namespace scope for this CLI request
       --pull-secret-name string                   Name of image pull secret ("type: kubernetes.io/dockerconfigjson") required to pull bundle images.
 This secret *must* be both in the namespace and an imagePullSecret of the service account that this command is configured to run in
-      --security-context-config SecurityContext   specifies the security context to use for the catalog pod --service-account string                    Service account name to bind registry objects to.
+      --security-context-config SecurityContext   specifies the security context to use for the catalog pod. allowed: 'restricted', 'legacy', default: 'restricted'. (default restricted)
+      --service-account string                    Service account name to bind registry objects to.
 If unset, the default service account is used.
 This value does not override the operator's service account
       --skip-tls                                  skip authentication of image registry TLS certificate when pulling a bundle image in-cluster
       --skip-tls-verify                           skip TLS certificate verification for container image registries while pulling bundles